 (4) The Estuary

 The Columbia River estuary constitutes the physical and biological interface for fish as they move between their freshwater and ocean life stages.
-Juvenile anadromous fish rear and undergo adaptation to marine conditions in the estuary, and rearing locations, seasonal timing, residence timing, and migration pathways differ between species and stocks.
+Juvenile anadromous fish rear and undergo adaptation to marine conditions in the estuary, and rearing locations, seasonal timing, residence timing, and migration pathways differ between fish species and salmonid stocks.
 Wetlands and tidal channels are important rearing habitats for some fish.
 The Columbia River estuary also provides important rearing habitat for other marine animals and year-round habitat for estuarine species.

-The estuary has been impacted by habitat development and management locally, and upriver.
-Changes in biological processes range from alteration in the food web to the exclusion of fish from large portions of the tidal marshes.
+The estuary has been impacted by habitat development and management locally and upriver.
+Changes in biological processes range from alteration in the food-web to the exclusion of fish from large portions of the tidal marshes.
 Changes in seasonal flows following the development of the hydrosystem have resulted in changes to estuarine circulation, sedimentation, and biological processes.
-Although all of the anadromous fish flow through this unique environment, the effects of restoration projects in the estuary have not been evaluated and many basic biological functions of the estuary in the life cycle of fish remain poorly understood.
-Monitoring of the physical environment, such as that currently under way by the Oregon Graduate Institute, and evaluation of large-scale manipulations of estuarine habitats can be combined to better understand the role of the estuarine environment and its degradation or restoration in the success or failure of salmonid populations (ISRP, 2003-13).
+Although all of the anadromous fish must migrate through this unique environment, the effects of restoration projects in the estuary have not been fully evaluated and many basic biological functions of the estuary in the life cycle of fish remain poorly understood.
+Monitoring of the fish and estuary habitat, and evaluation of large-scale manipulations of estuarine habitats can be combined to better understand the role of the estuarine environment and its degradation or restoration in the success or failure of fish species and more specifically salmonid populations (ISRP, 2003-13).

-Critical Uncertainties:
+Critical Uncertainties: [note: once a compilation of recent uncertainties is completed, we will assess if new questions are needed for the below section – input from the region and ISAB will inform whether others need to be added and whether any can be considered addressed and thus removed]

 1. What is the significance to fish survival, production, and life-history diversities of habitat degradation or restoration in the estuary as compared with impacts to other habitats in the basin?
 How does this partitioning of effects vary among species and life-history types?

-2. What are the highest priority estuarine habitat types and ecological functions for protection and restoration (e.g., what are most important habitats in the estuary for restoring and maintaining life-history diversities of subyearling Chinook and chum salmon, and how effective were past projects in restoring nursery/feeding areas)?
+2. What are the highest priority estuarine habitat types and ecological functions for protection and restoration (e.g., what are most important habitats in the estuary for restoring and maintaining life-history diversities of fish, and how effective were past projects in restoring nursery/feeding areas)?

 3. What specific factors affect survival and migration of species and life-history types of fish through the estuary, and how is the timing of ocean entry related to subsequent survival?